-Users should avoid any wasteful use of ITS facilities.
+Avoid any wasteful use of Information Technology Services facilities.
 This includes squandering expendable resources, processor cycles, disk space, or network bandwidth.
-Expendable resources such as paper must be used prudently and recycled if possible.
-A system whose capacity is appropriate to the size of the computing task must be used.
+Use expendable resources such as paper prudently, and recycle them if possible.
+Use a system whose capacity is appropriate to the size of the computing task.